Manon Lloyd

-On 24 December 2019, the announcement was made that Lloyd would be joining the Global Cycling Network YouTube channel as a presenter.
+In 2019, Lloyd joined the Global Cycling Network YouTube channel as a presenter, and departed GCN on July 30, 2024.

 Biography

 Lloyd is the elder of two children, raised on her family's sheep farm near Kidwelly.
 She attended Ysgol y Fro in the nearby village of Llangyndeyrn.
-Having enjoyed swimming and running as a child, Lloyd wanted to try triathlon, therefore joined the local club, Towy Riders, taking up cycling around the age of 14, at Carmarthen Park velodrome.
+Having enjoyed swimming and running as a child, she wanted to try triathlon.
+She joined her local club, Towy Riders, taking up cycling around the age of 14, at Carmarthen Park velodrome.